top of page

 COMING UP

-January 2026: Baron Douphol in La Traviata and Mityukha in Boris Godunov at the Royal Opera House, Covent Garden
+January 2026: Mityukha in Boris Godunov at the Royal Opera House, Covent Garden